-Contracts, Accounting for Lawyers, Creating and Representing New Businesses, Drafting Wills and Trusts, Drafting Contracts and Business Agreements, Business Entities and Operations, Estate Planning, and Logic, Analysis and the Law.
+Toseph Devlin teaches Wills and Trusts, Contracts, Drafting Wills and Trusts, Drafting Contracts and Business Agreements, and Business Entities and Operations.
 He is a cum laude graduate of Brandeis University, obtained his J.D. from Boston University School of Law, and practiced law in Boston.
 He is the author of AudioTextTour's Contracts series and Contracts Made Incredibly Easy.
 He has written extensively for local and national publications, lectured for a national bar review company, and served on the board of trustees for the American Association of University Administrators.